astronomer/docs/software/manage-airflow-versions.md

 <!--- Version-specific -->

 Depending on the Airflow version you'd like to upgrade to, update the `FROM` line of your project's `Dockerfile` to reference a new Astronomer image.
-For example, to upgrade to Astro Runtime 5.0.1, you would change the `FROM` line to:
+For example, to upgrade to the latest version of Astro Runtime, you would change the `FROM` line to:

 <pre><code parentName="pre">{`FROM quay.io/astronomer/astro-runtime:${siteVariables.runtimeVersion}`}</code></pre>